 Bioswale dimensions are determined by bankfull discharge, as this represents what is generally considered the feature-forming discharge.
 Back-calculation of discharge from a reference reach, along with support from hydrological modelling, is usually the most appropriate.
 Due to the lack of a defined feature, and historical impacts to the headwater drainage feature because of agricultural activities, the computed discharge could not be considered accurate or reliable.
-Additionally, due to changes in hydrological modelling was determined for the development, a more appropriate discharge based on hydrological modelling upon review of post-development conditions and computed a bankfull discharge of 0.07 m3/s.
+Additionally, due to changes in hydrology likely to occur as a result of the development, a more appropriate discharge based on hydrological modelling upon review of post-development conditions and computed a bankfull discharge of 0.07 m3/s.
 This discharge outlets from the Block 57 stormwater management (SWM) pond and is based on the 2-year storm event (Vincent & Associates, 2000).

 Shallow and deep undulation geometries, as well as anticipated bankfull flow conditions, are provided in Table 1.
 A simple Manning's approach was used to size the bioswale dimensions.
 Since deep undulations contain dead space, this model overpredicts the amount of discharge that they convey.
 The modelled values for the shallow undulations give a better prediction of the bioswale capacity.
-The bioswale design comprises of a single reach, which is characterized by a constant bankfull gradient of 0.28% and extends 201 m.
+The bioswale design comprises of a single reach, which begins as a straight bioswale within a narrow corridor extending 136 m before entering a wider corridor where the bioswale extends 173 m and contains online wetland features.
+The entire bioswale design is characterized by a constant bankfull gradient of 0.54% and has a total length of 312 m.
 The bankfull width and depth range from 1.20 m to 1.40 m and 0.15 m to 0.25 m for the shallow and deep undulations, respectively.

 Bioswale Geometries

 Bioswale parameter Shallow Undulation Deep Undulation

 Bankfull width (m) + 1.20 1.40

 Average bankfull depth (m) + 0.11 0.14

 Maximum bankfull depth (m) + 0.15 0.25

 Bankfull width-to-depth ratio 8.00 5.60

-Bioswale gradient (%) 1.10 0.28
+Bioswale gradient (%) 1.8 0.54

-Bankfull gradient (%) 0.28 0.28
+Bankfull gradient (%) 0.54 0.54

 Manning's roughness coefficient, n 0.04 0.03

-Mean bankfull velocity (m/s) 0.53 0.43
+Mean bankfull velocity (m/s) 0.67 0.63

-Bankfull discharge (m 3 /s) 0.07 0.09
+Bankfull discharge (m 3 /s) 0.09 0.13

 Discharge to accommodate (m 3 /s) 0.07 0.07

-Tractive force at bankfull (N/m 2) ++ 16.18 6.86
+Tractive force at bankfull (N/m 2) ++ 26.48 14.71

-Stream power (W/m) ++ 7.26 2.38
+Stream power (W/m) ++ 15.19 7.48

-Unit stream power (W/m 2) ++ 6.91 2.51
+Unit stream power (W/m 2) ++ 14.47 7.87

-Maximum grain size entrained (m) 0.02 0.01
+Maximum grain size entrained (m) 0.03 0.02

-Mean grain size entrained 0.01 0.00
+Mean grain size entrained 0.02 0.01

-Table 1 Bankfull parameters of the proposed bioswale
+Table 1.
+Bankfull parameters of the proposed bioswale